-• Battery is defined as when a student:
+\bullet Battery is defined as when a student:

-- ♦ Intentionally causes physical harm to a person; or - ♦ Causes or attempts to cause injury or behaves in such a way as to cause physical injury to a student.
-Includes but not limited to pushing, hitting, kicking, shoving, pinching, slapping, and or other intentional physical confrontations.
-(Level 1-3)
+- Intentionally causes physical harm to a person; or - o Causes or attempts to cause injury or behaves in such a way as to cause physical injury to a student. - Includes but not limited to pushing, hitting, kicking, shoving, pinching, slapping, and/or other intentional physical confrontations.
+(Level 1-2) - •Incidents or confrontations that result in mild or moderate injuries (Level 2-3) - o Contact law enforcement and other agencies as appropriate a.
+Physical Threat: